 What is SEER and HSPF?

-SEER is an efficiency rating for air conditioning systems, and the bigger the number, the better it is.
-The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
+SEER is an efficiency rating for air conditioning systems, and the higher the number, the more efficient it is.
+The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
 On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
-You can tell from these examples when comparing efficiency ratings, air conditioners are almost equal, if not a little better depending on the system you choose.
-The greatest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC can't.
+You can tell from these examples when comparing efficiency ratings, air conditioners are almost equal, if not superior depending on the system you choose.
+The biggest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC can't.

 Does climate matter for heat pumps?

-Heat pumps are much more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC tech who has experience in your city before settling on a heat pump.
+Heat pumps are much more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+We recommend a consultation with a NATE certified HVAC technician who has experience in your city before settling on a heat pump.
 If the equipment just isn't right for your climate, you could have unnecessarily high electric bills.
-Once the temperature sinks too low, it's near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption through the roof.
+Once the temperature sinks too low, it's difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption through the roof.

 How does a heat pump compare to a furnace?